Optable/optable-android-sdk/README.md

 ## Installation

-This SDK is published using [JitPack](https://jitpack.io/), so to add it to your application build, follow the [JitPack How to](https://jitpack.io/).
+This SDK is published using [JitPack](https://jitpack.io/), so to add it to your application build, follow the [JitPack How To](https://jitpack.io/).

-If you're using gradle, add in your root `build.gradle` at the end of repositories:
+If you're using gradle, add the following in your root `build.gradle` at the end of `repositories`:

 ```kotlin
 allprojects {